smartdevicelink/sdl_evolution/proposals/0293-vehicle-type-filter.md

 #### Flowcharts

 1. In the current implementation, all SDL apps need to start version negotiations and register themselves on the SDL enabled system.
 This proposal recommends starting the RPC service by the SDL Device Listener to get vehicle type information from an SDL enabled IVI system before notifying clients about an SDL connection.
 2. The proxy determines the appropriate router service to deploy based on vehicle type information received in the `StartServiceACK` protocol message.
 The proxy will check the metadata of the supported vehicle type list to determine the router service to deploy.
 The deployed router service will also receive vehicle type information.
-Once the Android Router service is started, it will notify the client and provide vehicle type information.
+Once the Android Router Service is started, it will notify the client and provide vehicle type information.
-3. It is necessary to check support for `StartServiceACK` protocol message and vehicle type info before notifying the client with SDL enabled callback.
+3. It is necessary to check support for the `StartServiceACK` protocol message and vehicle type info before notifying the client with SDL enabled callback.
 If clients are informed before checking the mentioned info, the exclusive apps could end up registering on an unintended SDL enabled IVI system.
-4. If the `StartServiceACK` message does not have vehicle type info and if there are multiple SDL apps available on users device, the exclusive apps will not host router service.
+4. If the `StartServiceACK` message does not have vehicle type info or the protocol version is less than that supporting the vehicle type info and if there are multiple SDL apps available on users device, the exclusive apps will not host the router service.
-5. If the `StartServiceACK` message does not have vehicle type info and if all SDL apps available on users device are exclusice apps.
+5. If the `StartServiceACK` message does not have vehicle type info or the protocol version is less than that supporting the vehicle type info and if all SDL apps available on users device are exclusive apps.
 The exclusive apps, in this case, will rely on vehicle type info received in the `RegisterAppInterface` response.
 In such a case, if vehicle type is not supported, the exclusive apps will be allowed to unregister apps from the SDL system and stop the Android Router Service.
 The exclusive app will be only allowed to stop Android Router Service hosted by them.

-The below flow is modified from SDL 0301 proposal.
+The below flow is modified from the [SDL 0301 proposal](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0301-SDL-device-listener.md).
 Starting Section A and Section C, we would like to extend the scope of SDL Listener.

 <img src="../assets/proposals/0293-vehicle-type-filter/OEM_APPS_1.png" alt="SDL Device Listener modifications" width="900"/>

 In the below flow chart, SDL Listener will check vehicle type info for the connected vehicle.
-After detecting successful BT connection, the SDL listener will send Start Service for RPC, to know vehicle type Info.
+After detecting successful BT connection, the SDL Listener will send `Start Service for RPC`, to know vehicle type info.
 The SDL Listener will then end the RPC session and close BT socket connection.
-If Vehicle Info is available in StartServiceACK, the SDL Device Listener should save this info and use it to decide the host of the Router service on subsequent connections
+If vehicle info is available in `StartServiceACK`, the SDL Device Listener should save this info and use it to decide the host of the router service on subsequent connections.

 <img src="../assets/proposals/0293-vehicle-type-filter/OEM_APPS_2.png" alt="Determine Router Service" width="900"/>

-On finding the Vehicle Info, SDL Listener should find the appropriate app to start the Router service.
-The vehicle filter of an App will be available in the meta-data of router service in manifest file.
+On finding the vehicle info, SDL Listener should find the appropriate app to start the router service.
+The vehicle filter of an App will be available in the metadata of router service in manifest file.
 The SDL listener will find the supported app using the meta-data

 <img src="../assets/proposals/0293-vehicle-type-filter/OEM_APPS_3.png" alt="Determine Router Service" width="300"/>

-The below flow chart shows, the Application receiving `onSDLenabled`.
-The vehicle details will be shared with apps using Intent extra.
+The below flow chart shows the application receiving `onSDLenabled`.
+The vehicle details will be shared with apps using intent extra.

 <img src="../assets/proposals/0293-vehicle-type-filter/OEM_APPS_4.png" alt="Determine Router Service" width="900"/>